polgreen/CBMCsynth-public/README.md

 ~~~
 CBMCsynth max2.sl --astar --probs maxprobs.txt
 ~~~
 The file maxprobs.txt should contain a single integer for each proudction rule in the grammar.
 Each integer should be on a new line.
+You can find max2.sl and maxprobs.txt at the top level of this git repository.

 To run CBMCsynth on a SyGuS file and do top-down search, guided by a probabilities file:
 ~~~